We’re as tired of guesswork as you are.

 We partnered with the Wilson Sheehan Lab for Economic Opportunities (LEO) research team at the University of Notre Dame to evaluate and research our model.

 We already do work we believe is morally right.
 Now, we’re doing what’s needed to prove that it’s economically practical and socially responsible.

 It means earning a consistent wage to sustain your family.
-It means having at least three months worth of savings in the bank.
+It means having savings in the bank.
 It means living independent of government subsidies.
 It means being out of the never-ending cycle.

 By creating a community support system, we give each client a group of people they can turn to for support as they move towards stability and independence.